 In the final stages of periodontal disease, the tissues surrounding the tooth are destroyed, the bony socket holding the tooth erodes, and the tooth becomes loose.
 This is a very painful process for your four-legged friend, but these problems can be averted before they start with proper dental care.

 McLean Animal Hospital offers the following dental services:

-• Dental cleanings: Guidelines recommend regular examinations and dental cleanings under general anesthesia with full intubation for all adult dogs and cats.
-These cleanings should take place annually starting at one year for cats and small-breed dogs, and at two years of age for larger-breed dogs.
+Dental cleanings: Guidelines recommend regular examinations and dental cleanings under general anesthesia with full intubation for all adult dogs and cats.
+These cleanings should occur annually, starting at one year for cats and small-breed dogs and at two years of age for larger-breed dogs.
 All AAHA-accredited hospitals provide professional veterinary cleanings complete with general anesthesia and intubation.
 Read more from the American Veterinary Dental College about why anesthesia and intubation are the only veterinary dental cleanings considered to be professional dental cleanings.